 How Can a Jiu-Jitsu Fighter Fight Against a More Powerful Wrestler

-Here are just a few of the techniques Jiu-Jitsu fighter can win over a more powerful wrestler.
+Here are a few techniques Jiu-Jitsu fighter can win over a more powerful wrestler.

 1. Stay on your feet